Corebursan/careersatcore/DEPLOYMENT.md

 ### Method 1: Automatic Deployment via GitHub Actions (Recommended)

-The project includes a GitHub Actions workflow that automatically deploys your site when you push to the main/master branch.
+The project includes a GitHub Actions workflow that automatically deploys your site to the `gh-pages` branch when you push to the main branch.

 #### Steps: